matthewsides/ZSL-Green-House-Menace/README.md

 This documentation is meant to be read by programmers, artists and producers involved in the design implementation and testing of “Greenhouse Menace”.
 The App is for a target age of 12-15 year olds, along with this the app has to be very informative and interactive, ZSL required these for the app to be successful.

+### OverView
+The origins of this project, stemmed from the participation in a competition that sought the paticipation of a collective of  educational institutes invited by the renowned organisation ZSL, that tasked each institute with formulating a rendidition of there written idea's, concived from

 ### Aims and Objectives [1.3]

 	Create an app based around a Green House Gas Chain